axawzh/TextCleaner/README.md

 ###The `clean_server` method
 This method is used together with pdf-client to process the text and post back to the server.
 This is implemented in `main.py` by the `CleanStart` class.
 In the pdf-client, the `CleanStart` class will be imported to execute the pipeline.

 As only cleaned text files are to be post to the server.
 No auxiliary files should be generated such as debug file or check truth file.
-This is why this method does nothing other than running each stage on the input text.
+This is why the method does nothing other than running each stage on the input text.